-Cont.)
-Procedure for Creating a New Domain Step Screen When This Screen Appears Description and Action Required 4 Specify Domain Name and Location Always Enter the name of the domain you want to create in the Domain name field.
-The default location for the domain follows (MW_HOME represents the Middleware home directory): UNIX operating system MW_HOME/user_projects/domains/ Windows operating system MW_HOME\user_projects\domains\ You can specify a different location in the Domain location field.
+Step Screen When This Screen Appears Description and Action Required 4 Specify Domain Name and Location ecify Domain Name Always d Location Enter the name of the domain you want to create in the Domain name field.
+The default location for the domain follows (MW_HOME represents the Middleware home directory): ■ UNIX path: MW_HOME/user_projects/domains ■ Windows path: MW_HOME\user_projects\domains You can specify a different location in the Domain location field.
 Note: Record the domain name and location from this screen because you will need them later to start the Administration Server.
 You can specify the location of the Oracle Enterprise Content Management Suite application in the Application location field.
-The default location is MW_HOME/user projects/applications/.
+The default location is MW_HOME/user_projects/applications/ .
 Click Next to continue.
 5 Configure Administrator User Name and Password Always The User name field has the default administrator user name, weblogic.
 You can specify a different administrator user name.
 In the User password field, enter the password for the administrator user.
 Note: Record the administrator user name and password from this screen because you will need them later to start the Managed Servers and to access the domain through the Oracle WebLogic Server Administration Console or Fusion Middleware Control.
 Click Next to continue.
 6 Configure Server Start Mode and JDK Always Under WebLogic Domain Startup Mode, Development Mode is the default mode.
 For a production system, select Production Mode .
 Under JDK Selection, you can leave Available JDKs and the default JDK selected, or you can change them.
-The default JDK for development mode is Sun SDK 160_18 , and the default JDK for production mode is JRockit SDK 1.6.0_17 , except on a 64-bit system, where the default JDK is the one you installed.
+The default JDK for development mode is Sun SDK 1.6.0_21 , and the default JDK for production mode is JRockit SDK 1.6.0_20 , except on a 64-bit system, where the default JDK is the one you installed.
 To specify a different JDK, select Other JDK , and enter its location.
 Click Next to continue.